-The MALS degree is a program of the Graduate School.
+Graduate Liberal Studies (sometimes known as "MALS" for our degree, the Master of Arts in Liberal Studies) is a program of the Graduate School.
 To apply, use the online application on the Graduate School website.
 We advise you to begin by carefully reading the application instructions.
 You will find the instructions and the link to the online application form here:

 - a bachelor's degree from an accredited college or university